PoliteGirl/question/GitCommand.md

 ### Q : How to find a list of file that has been changed in a commit
 git diff-tree -r {commit id}

+### Q : Config command
+It is use to change git username and email git config --global user.name "name" git config --global user.email "email"